 9) Set clear goals (even if you don’t share them).

 As you progress through your program, give some thought to what your immediate and long term goals might be, and then write them down.
-Revisit the goals every once in awhile to remind yourself of why are you taking classes in the first place.
+Revisit these goals every once in awhile to remind yourself of why you're taking classes in the first place.

 10) Make a plan for other responsibilities.

 This includes babysitting, eldercare, and even things like lawn care and housework.
 Your time will be more limited now that you’re taking classes.
 But if you have a solid plan in place, your distractions will be much fewer.

 In addition to support from before application through to graduation, ODUGlobal students have free access to a number of tools ranging from financial aid to writing help, software, and even résumé writing tips for when you need it.

 Visit online.odu.edu/student-support to learn more or fill out the form below to get connected to an enrollment coordinator to find out if ODUGlobal is a good fit for you!